jnk0le/random/pipeline cycle test/README.md

 the only case when both instructions can be forwarded from early alu (to early alu next cycle) is `add`, `sub` or non shifting
 `mov` in younger slot and simple shift or rotation in older slot

+flags generated in early ALU cannot be forwarded to late ALU in 0 cycles (slippery)

 ### bitfield and DSP instructions except multiplication (e.g. `uxtb`,`uxtab`,`ubfi`,`pkhbt`,`uadd8`,`qadd`,`clz`,`rev`)

 cannot dual issue wrt each other